Your browser does not support JavaScript!

 The 2026 XBRL version has been updated with cross-references to the 2026 FASB issued XBRL taxonomy.

-A version reflecting the 2026 IFRS taxonomy will be posted once the IASB releases its update.
+A version reflecting the 2026 IFRS taxonomy will not be posted as the IASB has decided to not update its taxonomy.

 Copyright